reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 }
 ```

-As before, with each variant we serialize a `u16` for the `OpCode` and then do
+As before, with each variant we serialize a `u16` for the `TransferOpCode` and then do
 variant-specific serialization.

 - For `Data` we serialize a `u16` for the block number and then the